Medical Indemnity Fund Frequently Asked Questions (FAQs)

 Can non-domestic providers be reimbursed through the Fund?

 Yes, non-domestic providers are eligible for reimbursement through the Fund, and the same qualifications for reimbursable health care services for domestic providers pertain to non-domestic providers.
-Qualifying health care services performed by non-domestic providers are paid as billed.
 Claims will be paid at the USD exchange rate determined for the date of service.

-In lieu of an HCFA 1500 or UB 04 Forms providers should submit a detailed invoice containing descriptions of service and itemized costs for each service.
+In lieu of CMS1500 or UB-04 Forms, providers should submit a detailed invoice containing descriptions of service and itemized costs for each service.

 Will the Fund Administrator provide assistance to help with the claims filing process?